Testosterol/slate/source/index.html.md

 We collect statistics about user from his training session if the training session is completed and based on the values we calculate his weekly, monthly and yearly performance.

+Values are calculated and saved after posting new Training session.
+Creating of Training session goes in following steps : 7 Create training session from test, update mentioned training session with "Post" method attributes.
+Therefore we use method after_update for calculating Performances.

 Performances are collected automatically in the API and are stored in the form of hash values.

 ##Get Performances